 Senior Associate Dean for Faculty Affairs and Research

-Additional Roles: Associate Professor, Information Systems and Operations Management
+Additional Roles: Professor, Information Systems and Operations Management

 Phone: (703) 993-9760

 Office Location: 243B

 Cheryl Druehl is the senior associate dean for faculty affairs and research and a professor within the information systems and operations management area in the Costello College of Business at George Mason University.
 Druehl’s previous appointments include the R.H.
 Smith School of Business, University of Maryland, College Park and Stonehill College.
 She has a PhD in Business Administration from the Stanford Graduate School of Business.